MicrosoftDocs/cpp-docs/docs/windows/using-a-drawing-tool-image-editor-for-icons.md

 ---
-title: "Using a Drawing Tool"
+title: "How to: Use a Drawing Tool" ms.date: "02/15/2019"
-ms.date: "02/15/2019"
 f1_keywords: ["vc.editors.image.drawing"]
 helpviewer_keywords: ["Image editor [C++], selecting drawing tools", "Image editor [C++], toolbar", "drawing tools", "Image editor [C++], drawing lines", "shapes, drawing", "colors [C++], brush", "brushes, colors", "brushes, creating custom", "images [C++], creating custom brushes", "graphics [C++], custom brushes", "custom brushes"] ms.assetid: 1f8c6eef-7760-45a9-a5cb-9e15c6f91245
 ---
-# Using a Drawing Tool
+# How to: Use a Drawing Tool

 The **Image** editor's freehand drawing and erasing tools all work in the same way: you select the tool and, if necessary, [select foreground and background colors](../windows/selecting-foreground-or-background-colors-image-editor-for-icons.md) and size and shape options.
 You then move the pointer to the image and click or drag to draw and erase.

+## Drawing Tools

 When you select the **Eraser** tool, **Brush** tool, or **Airbrush** tool, the option selector displays that tool's options.